 Our intention is to tread as lightly as possible on this earth.
 We think through the impact of every product from the seed to when it reaches your doorstep.
 As we grow, we will be able to push for more change from more of our suppliers.

-We aim to help create a food system that improves the health of our lands, our communities and ourselves.
+We aim to create a food system that improves the health of our lands, our communities and ourselves.

 We try to source as much of our produce as possible locally so that it has as few food miles as it can.
 Not all of our local produce is certified organic, but all of the farms we source from follow organic practices.
 It is incredibly expensive for small farms to get certified, and we don’t want to exclude farms that are doing everything right just because they couldn’t afford the certification.